Max Brooks: Acting and voice-over work

 Brooks has a number of other creative credits.
 As an actor, he has been seen in Roseanne, To Be or Not to Be, Pacific Blue, and 7th Heaven.
 He also has a career voicing animation: his voice has been featured in the animated shows Batman Beyond, Buzz Lightyear of Star Command, Justice League, and All Dogs Go to Heaven: The Series.
 During the start of the third season of Lost Tapes, he was cast as himself in the zombie episode, telling the audience about how zombies come to be.
 He also appeared on the Spike TV series Deadliest Warrior, in which he represented the zombie team in the "Vampires vs. Zombies" episode, as one of the zombie experts along with Matt Mogk, founder of the Zombie Research Society.

 Personal life

 Brooks has been married to playwright Michelle Kholos since 2003.
-They have one son and live in Venice, California.
+They have a son, and live in Venice, Los Angeles.
 In October 2020, Brooks and his father appeared in a short video endorsing Joe Biden's presidential campaign.